danfuzz/bashy-lib/tests/02-core/03-arg-processor/09-reqchoice/info.md

-Test of an optional set of choice options.
+Test of a required set of choice options.